 Assessment Characteristics

-Multiple versions available: 34-item original, 18-item short form, 12-item brief version
+Multiple versions available: 34-item original, 18-item short form (most common), 6-item brief version

 5-15 minutes administration time (depending on version)